lisawilliams/lisa/_posts/2017-08-18-gallery-report-chelsea-nyc.markdown

 *'My India,' detail*

+If you wonder how this was done, this painting uses a technique called encaustic.
+Encaustic mixes pigments with beeswax, and then heat is applied to create mixing and texture.
+So in the detail above, Kline is not specifically making the top of a ridge red, and another blue; he's starting a reaction of materials and heat and seeing what develops.
+(To see an encaustic artist at work and see how these are made, [see this short video](https://www.youtube.com/watch?v=kYOQTUW-jW0)).

+Like *Soñe que revelabas*, this is a large work, though not quite as large; it's about seven feet by four feet.
 It rewards a long look; you can keep looking at this painting for a long time (and I did, with a chair supplied by a helpful gallery assistant) and still be seeing something new every few minutes.
 Certainly not a restful painting; in fact, the eye almost refuses to settle and relax on a region of it; the combination of texture and vivid, ecstatic color keep moving your eye along, skipping, gliding.